 Coordination: Adjusting actions in relation to others’ actions.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 - Dramatic Coach

-In 2016, there was an estimated number of 134,700 jobs in the United States for Director.
+In the United States, there were 134,700 jobs for Director in 2016.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Director by 2026.
-There will be an estimated 14,100 positions for Director per year.
+The BLS estimates 14,100 yearly job openings in this field.

 The states with the most job growth for Director are Utah, Georgia, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Director

 Directors make between $34,450 and $163,540 a year.